weeeBox/mobile-system-design/exercises/chat-app.md

 > **Candidate**: "We can get the list of messages for a specific chat by selecting on the `chat_id` column."

+> **Interviewer**: "Joining three tables every time you open the app might be slow.
+How would you optimize it?"
+> **Candidate**: "Good point.
+On mobile devices, complex JOINs can lead to dropped frames during scrolling.
+We can denormalize the `Chat` table by adding `last_message_preview` and `last_message_timestamp` columns.
+This way, we can fetch the entire lobby list with a single query without any JOINs."

 > **Interviewer**: "What would you use for message and attachment ids?"
 > **Candidate**: "What do you mean?"